gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

 Requirements
 ============

-* Allow the generation of local services, withour web service support (Spring @Service).

-* Generate web service clients and servers easily.
+Requirements are in priority order:

 * Web service servers creation without write wsdl and xsd.
-  Use contract first model, but generate contract (wsdl + xsd) from Java with a DSL language as Java Annotations.
+  Use contract first model, but generate contract (wsdl + xsd) from Java with a DSL language as Java Annotations and/or AspectJ.

   A change in the source code should not affect the generated service contract (wsdl + xsd).
   If a code change makes inconsistent the relationship with the service annotations, would be required to generate a compilation or startup error.

-* Support web services clients generation compatible with JAX-RPC web service servers standar.

-* Web services clients and servers generation would be executable on FUSE ESB / Servicemix environments.
+* Using SOAP binding document / literal versus RPC / encoded servers generated, because RPC is obsolete by WS-I Basic Profile.

 * Allow web service servers generation on the service layer o entity layer of Roo.